11 Awesome Dining Room Mirror Ideas

 dining room with a single framed mirror on a crimson red wall

-In this dining room, a simple table is set against a bold red wall.
-Rather than use artwork or some other wall decor in the dining room, this decorator chose a simple, bold black framed mirror.
-Because of the height at which it is hung, it won't reflect diner's faces.
+Because of the height at which it is hung, it won’t reflect the diner’s faces.
 Instead, it reflects the contemporary light fixture.
 (See our post here: 21 Wall Decor Ideas for Your Dining Room)

-Get a similar look with this simple framed mirror in black.
-This one is 21 x 27 inches, so be sure to check if it's the right size for the space you want to use it in.
+Get a similar look with this simple black-framed mirror.
+This one is 21 x 27 inches, so be sure to check if it’s the right size for the space you want to use it in.
 It comes in other sizes as well.

 4. Use A Wall-Sized Mirror For A Small Dining Room